Adyen/adyen-openapi-generator/README.md

   --version             Show version number                            [boolean] --version-number, -v  Version of the API to download.
 Does not work for local
                         files.
-Use together with the service option     [string] --file, -f            Generate model from a local file                 [array] --language, -l        Generate model for specified language [string] [required] [choices: "csharp", "go", "go-experimental", "java", "javascript", "php", "python", "typescript-node"]
+Use together with the service option     [string] --files, -f           Generate model from local files                  [array] --language, -l        Generate model for specified language [string] [required] [choices: "csharp", "go", "go-experimental", "java", "javascript", "php", "python", "typescript-node"]